Bob McDonnell was sworn in as the 71st governor of the Commonwealth of Virginia on January 16, 2010.

 In the 2012 legislative session, McDonnell had 88 percent of his legislative proposals passed by Virginia’s General Assembly.
 Included in his proposals were major education reforms to bring more charter schools to Virginia and expand virtual learning programs, as well as a package of new incentives for job-creating businesses to encourage economic development and job creation in the state.

-McDonnell has dedicated his life to public service.
-He served 21 years in the U.S. Army, both active duty and reserve, retiring as a Lieutenant Colonel in 1997.
+McDonnell served 21 years in the U.S. Army, both active duty and reserve, retiring as a Lieutenant Colonel in 1997.
 Upon graduating from law school in 1989 he served as a Virginia Beach prosecutor.
 McDonnell was elected to the Virginia House of Delegates in 1991 and served 14 years representing Virginia Beach.
 He was elected as the 44th Attorney General of Virginia in 2005.
 As Attorney General, McDonnell kept all seven of his campaign promises and successfully passed 92 of his 105 legislative proposals with strong bipartisan support.

 McDonnell was raised in Fairfax County.
 He graduated from the University of Notre Dame (BBA), Boston University (MSBA) and Regent University (JD and MA).
-He and his wife Maureen have been married for 34 years.
-They have 5 children, ages 18-29.
+He and his wife Maureen have five children.
 Their oldest daughter, Jeanine, served in the U.S. Army, including a tour of duty in Baghdad, Iraq in 2005-2006.